foreza/kb/README.md

 ## daily gratitude

 I want to list 3 things that made me happy that I'm grateful for, every day.
+I want to specifically focus on positive/happy experiences.

 I seek to be more grateful.
 Why?
 - Putting myself in a positive mindset helps me tackle larger challenges.